 Things to Do in Shinjuku, Tokyo (Map)

-This map features all the top tourist spots to visit, best restaurants to try, and nearby train stations to take.
+This map highlights the top tourist spots to visit, best restaurants to try, and nearby train stations to use.